appcelerator/acs-android-sdk/README.md

 <p>The ACS Android SDK includes a fully-featured notification receiver that you can use in your
 project, instead of creating your own from scratch.
-The default notification receiver can take one of the following actions when a notififcation arrives:</p>
+The default notification receiver can take one of the following actions when a notification arrives:</p>

 <ul>
 	<li>Show a custom alert</li>